rahsunk/61040-portfolio/README.md

 # About Me

-\_My name is Rahsun Komatsuzaki-Fields, I'm a junior at MIT studying computer science and engineering, check out some of my work!
+My name is Rahsun Komatsuzaki-Fields and I'm a junior at MIT studying computer science and engineering.

+Check out some of my work!
 [Connect with me on Linkedin!](https://www.linkedin.com/in/rahsun-komatsuzaki-fields-089b5b245/)

 Some facts about me: